CyVerse-learning-materials/data_store_guide/step2.rst

 **NetCDF iCommands**
 ~~~~~~~~~~~~~~~~~~~~

 For the Linux distributions there are three extra iCommands that support common NetCDF operations:

 ``inc`` performs data operations on a list of NetCDF files,

 ``incarch`` archives a open ended time series data,

 ``incattr`` performs operation on attributes of NetCDF files.

 Each of these commands accepts the ``-h`` command line option.
-When a command is called with this option, it displays the command's help documentation.
+When a command is called with this option, it displays the command\'s help documentation.
 Please see this help documentation for more information.

 **Installation**